How is my Box 3 income for 2024 calculated?

 • green investments with a value of €150,000

-• a 2nd home outside the Netherlands with a market value of €250,000
+• a 2nd home outside the Netherlands with a market value of €200,000

-Step 1: calculate the return per asset type
+Step 1: calculate the taxable return

-Bank balances: €5,000 × 1.03% = €51
+Bank balances: €5,000 × 1.44% = €72

-Green investments are exempt up to €71,251 per person.
-Making €142,502 for you and your tax partner together.
+Green investments are exempt up to €71,251 per person, making €142,502 for you and your tax partner combined.
 The value of the green investments is €150,000.
-This means the part above €142,502 must be declared as an asset.
+This means that the part above €142,502 must be declared as an asset.
 In this case that is €150,000 - €142,502 = €7,498.

 Investments and other assets: €7,498 + €250,000 = €257,498 × 6.04% = €15,552.

-The taxable return is €51 + €15,552 = €15,603.
+The taxable return is: €72 + €15,552 = €15,624.

-Capital yield tax base: €5,000 + €7,498 + €250,000 = €262,498
+Capital return tax base: €5,000 + €7,498 + €250,000 = €262,498

 Step 3: calculate the basis for savings and investments

-You reduce your capital yield tax base (outcome step 2) by the tax-free allowance.
+Subtract the tax-free allowance from your capital return tax base (outcome step 2).
 That is your basis for savings and investments.
-The tax-free allowance in 2024 is €57,000 per person, making €114,000 for you and your tax partner together.
+The tax-free allowance in 2024 is €57,000 per person.
+For the both of you combined, that makes €114,000.

 Basis for savings and investments: €262,498 - €114,000 = €148,498

-€148,498 ÷ €262,498 × 100 = 56.57%
+€148,498 ÷ €262,498 × 100 = 56.571%

 Step 5: calculate your income from savings and investments

-Income from savings and investments: €15,603 × 56.57% = €8,826
+Income from savings and investments: €15,624 × 56.571% = €8,838

-Step 6: calculate how much tax you must pay in box 3
+Step 6: calculate how much tax you must pay in Box 3

-Multiply the tax rate for box 3 in 2024 (36%) by the income from savings and investments (outcome step 5).
+Multiply the tax rate for Box 3 in 2024 (36%) by the income from savings and investments (outcome step 5).

-36% × €8,826 = €3,177 tax.
+36% × €8,838 = €3,181 in tax.